 Valentino Clemente Ludovico Garavani, or more commonly known as Valentino, is next on our list of Designer homes.
-The man is distinctly Italian, right from his tailored suits to his accent, however his inspiration comes all the way from China.
-While he owns homes all over the world, his most impressive one has to be Château de Wideville, a 17th century residence built outside Paris, it was built by Louis XIII’s finance minister and later housed Louis XIV’s mistresses.
+The man is distinctly Italian, right from his tailored suits to his accent.
+However, his inspiration comes all the way from China.
+While he owns homes worldwide, his most impressive one has to be Château de Wideville, a 17th-century residence built outside Paris; it was built by Louis XIII’s finance minister and later housed Louis XIV’s mistresses.
 Valentino bought the house in 1995, which includes the adjoining park that stretches over 120 acres.
-The designer’s love for China is visible throughout the Chateau, the idea being to recreate the feel of Shanghai in the 1920’s.
+The designer’s love for China is visible throughout Chateau, the idea being to recreate the feel of Shanghai in the 1920s.

 Next on our list is American designer Ralph Lauren, born in New York City; the designer lives in a villa in Bedford.
 The entire estate covers over 300 acres and has been decorated elegantly to reflect the style of old English estates.
 While Anglophilia inspires it, it has distinctly American energy about it, which can be glimpsed in the garage filled with over 60 cars.
 Built in 1919, the house itself is 17,000 square feet; the interiors are quite simply sophisticated, with a classic mahogany library and George II side tables.
 Stained wood, old paintings, and shades of forest green define the house.